chaitalideb/EVA_Assignment-9-Phase2/README.md

  ## 5  : Define TD3 Class
  Train the agent with two Q-value functions.
  During training, a TD3 agent:
    Updates the actor and critic properties at each time step during learning.
    Stores past experience using a circular experience buffer.
 The agent updates the actor and critic using a mini-batch of experiences   randomly sampled from the buffer.
 Perturbs the action chosen by the policy using a stochastic noise model at each training step.

+  ## Steps involved in this Class are as follows:-

+  a) Initialize Actor,Actor Target, Critic and Critic Target
+  b) Select Action
+  c) Train
+     Start by sampling a batch of transitions from the experience replay To train the two critic networks, use the following targets:

+yt=r(st,at)+γ⋅mini=1,2Qi(st+1,μ(st+1)+[N(0,σ2)]MAX_NOISEMIN_NOISE)

+First run the actor target network, using the next states as the inputs, and get μ(st+1).
+Then, add a clipped gaussian noise to these actions, and clip the resulting actions to the actions space.
+Next, run the critic target networks using the next states and μ(st+1)+[N(0,σ2)]MAX_NOISEMIN_NOISE, and use the minimum between the two critic networks predictions in order to calculate yt according to the equation above.
+To train the networks, use the current states and actions as the inputs, and yt as the targets.

+To train the actor network, use the following equation:

+∇θμJ≈Est~ρβ[∇aQ1(s,a)|s=st,a=μ(st)⋅∇θμμ(s)|s=st]

+Use the actor’s online network to get the action mean values using the current states as the inputs.
+Then, use the first critic’s online network in order to get the gradients of the critic output with respect to the action mean values ∇aQ1(s,a)|s=st,a=μ(st).
+Using the chain rule, calculate the gradients of the actor’s output, with respect to the actor weights, given ∇aQ(s,a).
+Finally, apply those gradients to the actor network.